 That was not a symbolic attack on the seat of democracy.

-But but you're absolutely right.
+But you're absolutely right.

-The duplicity and the double standards here again make it very hard for the average citizen to look at what's going on, to look at the process and say, you know, what this is fair.
+The duplicity and the double standards here, again, make it very hard for the average citizen to look at what's going on, to look at the process and say, you know, what, this is fair.

-And but they're probably concluding the opposite.
+And they're probably concluding the opposite.

 You know, and you can add some other issues here that begin to flow from all of this, the double standard, the hypocrisy, which is pretty breathtaking.

-Um then you go back to the first impeachment.
+Then you go back to the first impeachment.

 Well, you know, I don't think so.